Sexual Assault Defense Lawyer in Dallas

 - Get a detailed statement concerning the allegation.

 The police investigator assigned to a sexual abuse case may also have the person call the suspect to discuss “what happened” on the telephone and record the conversation without the suspect’s knowledge.
 The police hope the suspect will incriminate themselves, most often in the form of an apology.

 Generally, the investigator will seek to interview the suspect.
 You should NEVER meet with police without the assistance of an attorney to objectively evaluate the case and determine whether it is in the client’s best interest to give the police a statement.

 When an interview occurs, police will immediately seek to get an incriminating statement.
 That is why you should seek help from an experienced, board-certified criminal defense lawyer as soon as you learn you have been accused of sexual assault in Dallas or elsewhere in Texas.
-Proper legal advice from a sex crimes defense lawyer at this stage could make the difference between a case being dismissed or you spending decades in prison.
+Proper legal advice from a Dallas sexual assault defense lawyer at this stage could make the difference between a case being dismissed or you spending decades in prison.